TheochemUI/eOn/docs/source/devdocs/design/client/potentials.md

 registry of functions.
 This registry:

 - Provides the calls per instance of the derived class
+- Uses CRTP to ensure the count is incremented per instance as well
+  + This is made clearer by the change in name from `force` to `forceImpl`

 This design is closely aligned to discussions in {cite:t}`dpt-pikusHandsonDesignPatterns2023,dpt-iglbergerSoftwareDesignDesign2022`.

+We can instrument as many Potential objects as required and get both instance counts and the number of instances.

 ## References